 Poetry, the Stranger series:

-Edward Hirsch and other poets
+Edward Hirsch and scholars of poetry

 Various dates throughout the academic year